Are you an advisor? Go to Unbiased Pro

 • The special minimum Social Security benefit.

-In both cases, the benefit you can claim is known as your primary insurance income (PIA)
+In both cases, the benefit you claim is known as your primary insurance amount or PIA.

 The regular Social Security benefit is designed for the average income earner, while the special minimum Social Security benefit is intended for lower-income citizens.